0niSec/gomap/README.md

 ## :penguin: Linux

 Running on Linux is simple!
-With Gomap installed using `go install` or downloaded directly, and the binary added to your PATH:
+With Gomap installed using `go install` or downloaded directly, and the binary added to your PATH (`go install` installs directly to `$GOPATH/bin`):

 ```text
 NAME: